alexcomrie/The-Hub/github_commit_command.md

-git add . && git commit -m "resolve Page Not Found" && git push
+git add . && git commit -m "resolve Page Not Found when you deploy" && git push